Rosemary are low maintenance, hardy perennial plant that lives up to 15 years with the right care.

 - Symptoms.
 Brown foliage that looks damaged (particularly the tender new leaves).

 - Causes.
 Rosemary is not particularly cold hardy.
 The roots and leaves are vulnerable to frost damage and root rot during Winter.

 Rosemary is a plant that originates from the hot climate of the Mediterranean where the Winters are relatively mild and do not go below freezing.

 Therefore it is not a cold hardy plant (hardy to USDA zone 7) and is often damaged by frost, snow and ice, with mature plants faring better in cold weather and younger plants more susceptible to damage.

-If your garden is in a cold climate that regularly experiences hard frosts during Winter then I recommend that you grow rosemary in a pot so you can take it indoors (and place in a sunny window in your house or garage or heated green house) over Winter.
+If your garden is in a cold climate that regularly experiences hard frosts during Winter then I recommend that you grow rosemary in a pot so you can take it indoors (and place it in a sunny window in your house or garage or heated greenhouse) over Winter.